rev-net/memo/memo.md

 - **Moat Dilemma:** The work and strategies of open businesses can be copied without inheriting the baggage of the original, meaning cheaper alternatives can emerge easily, devaluing the various costs borne by the original.
 - **Dependency Dilemma:** Many profitable businesses rely deeply on open source components, yet don't have clarity on how to foster a productive financial relationship with their communities, or motivation to do so unless developed in-house.

-This makes realizing open ideals, especially for open source initiatives, reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable and rewarding category of internet business.
+This makes realizing open ideals reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable and rewarding category of internet business.

-Auto-enforceable blockchain agreements are the correct building block on which to build online legitimacy, but today's attempted business model solutions are incomplete and come with unsustainable tradeoffs.
+Auto-enforceable blockchain agreements are the correct building block on which to build legitimate decentralized value networks, but today's attempted business model solutions are incomplete and come with unsustainable tradeoffs.
 Businesses and investors currently have the following options for monetizing onchain:

 - **Liquidity farming:** Tokenized models marketed as open and yield providing, but with implicit or explicit backdoors for insiders to dump on retail once they've filled their bags.
 - **Governance DAOs:** Tokenized voting systems that decide how raised funds and revenues should be spent, creating power struggles that get in the way of effective capital allocation.